swedenconnect/technical-framework/03 - Registry for Identifiers.md

 ## 5. Changes between versions

 **Changes between version 1.7 and version 1.b:**

+- Section 3.1.7, "Sign Response Status Codes", were extended with error codes for `authn-failed` and `security-violation`.

 - Section 3.1.9.3, "Identity Binding Processes", was introduced where binding process URI:s for matching eIDAS identities to Swedish identity numbers are listed.